leviMinch/Breast-Cancer-Prediction/README.md

 ## Overview
-This program builds a logistic regression model to predict malignanat vs benign tumors.
-Note, the skeleton code was provided from Stefan Lee.
-Orginally programmed in the Fall term of 2024
+This program builds a logistic regression model to predict malignant vs benign tumors.
+Note, that the skeleton code was provided by Stefan Lee.
+Originally programmed in Fall term of 2024